verifalia/verifalia-js-sdk/README.md

 Verifalia REST API - SDK and helper library for Javascript
 ==========================================================

-[Verifalia][0] provides a simple HTTPS-based API for validating email addresses in real-time and checking whether they are deliverable or not; this SDK library integrates with Verifalia and allows to [verify email addresses][0] on Node.js backends and in the browser.
+[Verifalia][0] provides a fast and accurate API for verifying email addresses in real-time and checking whether they are deliverable, invalid, or otherwise risky: this SDK library integrates with Verifalia and allows to [verify email addresses][0] on Node.js backends and in the browser.
 It includes artifacts for a wide range of module loaders, including CommonJS (suitable for Node.js) and native ES modules (ideal for modern front-end module bundlers like Webpack and Rollup, for front-end frameworks like Angular, React, Vue, etc. - and supported in Node.js v13+); it also comes with a turn-key single-file IIFE for browsers (compatible with ES5 or higher), with no external dependencies.

 # Getting started #